mondaycom/vibe/packages/core/docs/vibe-3-changelog.md

 ### Dropdown 🚩

+codemod: `dropdown-component-migration`

-- Removed `Dropdown.size` property, use `Dropdown.sizes` instead [codemod]
+- Removed `Dropdown.size` property, use `Dropdown.sizes` instead [codemod ✅]
 - Remove size 'xxs' and 'xs'
-- Remove `withReadOnlyStyle` prop, new read only style will apply when using `readOnly` prop [codemod - remove withReadOnlyStyle]
+- Remove `withReadOnlyStyle` prop, new read only style will apply when using `readOnly` prop [codemod - remove withReadOnlyStyle ✅]

 ### EditableInput